mcldev/djangocms-charts/README.md

 2. Run `python manage.py migrate` to create the djangocms_charts models.

+3. Ensure you have your own version of jQuery added to block 'js'.
+See here: https://django-sekizai.readthedocs.io/en/latest/#example

-3. Add a DjangoCMS Chart object to your web page!
+4. Add a DjangoCMS Chart object to your web page!

 ChartJs
 =======